The optical architecture of a heterogenous quantum network deployed in production facilities: Quantum and optical communications fundamentals

 \subsection{Optical networks}

-From a technological point of view, an optical network is a communication infrastructure capable of providing lightpaths.
-In this sense, circuits are more important than packets or datagrams for this model.
+From a technical perspective, an optical network is a communication infrastructure capable of providing lightpaths.
+In this context, circuits are more relevant than packets or datagrams.
 Each lightpath carries optical signals that encode subscriber traffic.
-In some cases, a lightpath may be managed and operated directly by the customer---e.g., a dark optical fibre is leased by a digital service provider to connect some remote data centres---.

 The optical network typically uses wavelength division multiplexing (WDM).
 Although a bidirectional approach is possible, duplexing is usually achieved by using pairs of optical fibres, one for receiving and one for transmitting.
 Transceivers encode the subscriber traffic in optical signals for specific duplexing and WDM channels.

-Multiple elements such as filters, multiplexers---e.g., optical add-drop multiplexers (OADM)---, cross-connection systems, etc., enable the steering of these signals.
-In order to achieve long range transmissions, signal re-amplification, re-shaping or re-timing techniques are implemented.
-In many cases it is not possible to separate these elements from the frame they carry.
-For example, a muxponder that aggregates and de-aggregates several information streams to optimise the transmission of large volumes of data may only work for a particular technology---for example, those specific to SDH/SONET---.
+Also, multiple elements such as filters, multiplexers---e.g., optical add-drop multiplexers (OADM)---, cross-connection systems, etc., enable the steering of these signals, while others manage their power budget ---i.e., amplifiers and variable optical attenuators.

-Finally, several versions or generations coexist in industry to achieve a higher or lower reconfigurability of lightpaths, as also depicted in Fig.~\ref{fig:oadm}.
-A common approach is called ``FOADM'', which stands for fixed OADM.
-In these designs, elements such as fixed filters and multiplexers prevail, i.e., without the possibility of changing their frequency selectivity.
-Re-tunable transceivers may be used, depending on the connectivity requirements in the assembly.
-The ``ROADM'' approach uses precisely reconfigurable OADMs or analogous elements.
-This means that the optical mesh can be reconfigured by means of frequency selective elements to establish new lightpaths on demand.
-The degree of meshing may not be all-with-all, and hybrid approaches are possible---e.g., FOADM in the access network and ROADM in the backbone, or vice versa---.

-The result will be a meshed network capable of transmitting and receiving both information flows and lightpaths between nodes.
-The degree of meshing, the degree of reconfigurability of the lightpaths, the use of specific optics---such as passive optics for home access---, among other decisions, is determined by the design.
-The preferred design depends on the trade-off between performance---which includes not only throughput, but also latency, connectivity, availability---and cost.
+The result is a meshed network capable of transmitting and receiving both traffic and lightpaths between nodes.
+Its specific design may depend on the trade-off between performance---which includes not only throughput, but also latency, connectivity, availability---and cost.